awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 CloudTrail log file validation creates a digitally signed digest file containing a hash of each log that CloudTrail writes to S3\.
 You can use these digest files to determine whether a log file was changed, deleted, or unchanged after CloudTrail delivered the log\.

-Security Hub recommends that you enable file validation on all trails\.
+CIS recommends that you enable file validation on all trails\.
 Enabling log file validation provides additional integrity checking of CloudTrail logs\.

 ### Remediation<a name="cis-2.2-remediation"></a>